tylerbisk/netlify/FreasyPrivacy.markdown

 We may disclose your information in response to subpoenas, court orders, or other legal requirements; to exercise our legal rights or defend against legal claims; to investigate, prevent, or take action regarding illegal activities, suspected fraud or abuse, violations of our policies; or to protect our rights and property.

 We may disclose your information to universities or colleges that provide sufficient grounds and evidence that necessitates said disclosure.
-This is to prevent the abuse of FFF’s services, and make sure students are using our services safely and properly.
+This is to prevent the abuse of Freasy's services, and make sure students are using our services safely and properly.

 ### California Online Privacy Protection Act Compliance